sheblair/product-preview-card/README.md

 ## Acknowledgments

-AS ALWAYS, many thanks to Stack Overflow for saving me when I get lost, especially when I don't understand what's happening with Git.
+As always, many thanks to Stack Overflow for saving me when I get lost, especially when I don't understand what's happening with Git.